wasif23ahad/AI-CHATLOG-SUMMARIZER/README.md

 ---

 ### 📌 Notes

--TF-IDF automatically excludes common stop words.
+- TF-IDF automatically excludes common stop words.
--The script supports analyzing multiple chat files from a folder.
+- The script supports analyzing multiple chat files from a folder.
--We can customize sampleChatLog/ with our own .txt logs.
+- We can customize `sampleChatLog/` with our own `.txt` chat logs.

 ---